AckerlyXu/heima/articles/stream-analytics/stream-analytics-define-inputs.md

 ## Create a Blob storage data stream input

 <!-- /home/features/storage/blobs/ Not Exists -->
 For scenarios with large amounts of unstructured data to store in the cloud, Blob storage offers a cost-effective and scalable solution.
-Data in [Blob storage](/home/features/storage/) is generally considered data "at rest" but it can be processed as a data stream by Stream Analytics.
+Data in [Blob storage](https://www.azure.cn/home/features/storage/) is generally considered data "at rest" but it can be processed as a data stream by Stream Analytics.
 One common scenario for Blob storage inputs with Stream Analytics is log processing, where telemetry is captured from a system and needs to be parsed and processed to extract meaningful data.

 It is important to note that the default timestamp of Blob storage events in Stream Analytics is the timestamp that the blob was last modified which *isBlobLastModifiedUtcTime*.
 To process the data as a stream using a timestamp in the event payload, the [TIMESTAMP BY](https://msdn.microsoft.com/zh-cn/library/azure/dn834998.aspx) keyword must be used.

 Also note that CSV formatted inputs **require** a header row to define fields for the data set.
 Further header row fields must all be **unique**.

-> [AZURE.NOTE]
+> [!NOTE]
 > Stream Analytics does not support adding content to an existing blob.
 Stream Analytics will only view a blob once and any changes done after this read will not be processed.
 The best practice is to upload all the data once and not add any additional events to the blob store.
 >
 >